RedFurrFox/Phishing-Link-Spammer/README.md

 ## Unsatisfying Introduction:

 ### Tired Of Spam Messages That Is Full Of Phishing Links?
 ### Try Pissing Them Off.
 By Using My Code, You Are Guaranteed That Their Phishing Link Will Be Spammed With Full Of Nonsense Credentials (Provided By You).
+Give Them A Fucks That They Deserve.

 ---
 ## About: